 Engaging with an outsourcing provider to handle your call center operations enables you to save up to 70% on salary costs.
 This lets you focus on core business activities without having to worry about catering to various customer queries.

 Call center pricing

-You may avail a per-minute charge for your service if you expect a low volume or on-demand call from your customers.
-This also allows you to hire a shared team which handles different clients everyday aside from your account.
+You may avail of a per-minute charge for your service if you expect a low volume or on-demand call from your customers.
+This also allows you to hire a shared team that handles different clients every day aside from your account.

 For inbound services, low-cost countries such as the Philippines and India usually charge US$0.35-0.45/minute per call.

 If you expect a medium to a high volume of calls and would like to monitor your operations more, you can avail of a per-hour charge.
 A per-hour service gives you more savings and controlled costing on specific volumes of calls they handle.

 Depending on the company, they may charge you weekly or monthly based on the bulk hours you have availed.
 Costing may also vary per country.
 For inbound calls, companies charge an average of US$6-15/hour in the Philippines.
 For outbound, meanwhile, it may range from US$8-20/hour.